New York, New York

 Prior to joining Changing Our World, Tom was the founder and CEO of Trinity Fund Raising Consultants, Inc. Established in 2001, Trinity quickly became a national leader in Catholic fundraising, with an emphasis to deliver guidance to Catholic parishes and other faith-based organizations.
 Trinity’s services included capital campaigns, planning studies, annual appeals, offertory programs and pledge redemption.
 From 1985 to 2001 Tom worked for The Martin J. Moran Company, a leading Catholic fundraising firm.
 At The Moran Company he reached the level of President and was primarily responsible for parish capital campaigns.

-Since beginning his employment with Changing Our World, Tom has consulted with several archdioceses and dioceses including: Archdiocese of Hartford; Archdiocese of Kansas City; Archdiocese of Los Angeles; Archdiocese of New York; Archdiocese of St. Louis; Diocese of Albany; Diocese of Alexandria; Diocese of Brooklyn; Diocese of Camden; Diocese of Dallas; Diocese of Portland; Diocese of Syracuse and the Diocese of Trenton.
+Since beginning his employment with Changing Our World, Tom has consulted with several archdioceses and dioceses including: Archdiocese of Hartford; Archdiocese of Kansas City; Archdiocese of Los Angeles; Archdiocese of New York; Archdiocese of St. Louis; Diocese of Alexandria; Diocese of Brooklyn; Diocese of Camden; Diocese of Dallas; Diocese of Portland; Diocese of Syracuse and the Diocese of Trenton.
 Further, in Tom’s 7 years with Changing Our World he has successfully helped 75 individual parishes across the country complete their fundraising plans.
 All told, he has raised more than $1 billion for the Catholic Church.

 Tom is a former member of the Advisory Board of St. John the Baptist Diocesan High School in West Islip, New York and also a former member of the Board of Directors of the International Catholic Stewardship Council.
 He currently serves on the Advance Committee of Franklin Pierce University in Rindge, New Hampshire.
 He is a graduate of Franklin Pierce and lives in Smithtown, New York with his wife, Ann Marie, and sons, Thomas and Daniel.